Exploring dark sector parameters in light of neutron star temperatures: Implication of DM on NS temperature

 The values for the parameter $\eta\equiv \varepsilon_{\gamma}/\varepsilon_{Z}$ from top to bottom are $1$ (combined, $\varepsilon_Z=\varepsilon_\gamma\neq 0$), 0 (pure $V-Z$ mixing, $\varepsilon_\gamma=0$) and $\infty$ (pure kinetic mixing, $\varepsilon_Z=0$), respectively.
 From left to right, we have $m_{V}/m_{\chi}=10$ (heavy mediator), $1$ (equal mass) and $0.1$ (light mediator). $T_{s}$ is indicated by the color bar placed on the right and the lowest temperature is $100\,{\rm K}$.
 Without annihilation, e.g.~no anti-DM exists, solely kinetic heating can raise $T_{s}$ up to $1750\,{\rm K}$.
 If DM annihilation is included, $T_{s}$ can maximally reach to $3100\,{\rm K}$.

-Various constraints are also plotted, including XENON1T \cite{Aprile:2018dbl}, XENON LDM (low mass DM) based on the ionization \cite{Aprile:2019xxb} and of Migdal \cite{Aprile:2019jmx} effects, SIDM \cite{Randall:2007ph,Walker:2011zu,BoylanKolchin:2011de,BoylanKolchin:2011dk,Elbert:2014bma}, SN1987A \cite{Sung:2019xie} and beam dump experiments \cite{Riordan:1987aw,Bross:1989mp,Abdullah:2018ykz}.
-The parameter curve rendering DM annihilation cross section at the thermal relic value $6\times10^{-26}\,{\rm cm}^{3}\,{\rm s}^{-1}$ in the early Universe is plotted in green on each figure.
-We have adopted the method given in Ref.~\cite{Cirelli:2016rnw} for computing the Sommerfeld enhancement factor.
+Various constraints are also plotted, including XENON1T \cite{Aprile:2018dbl}, XENON LDM (low mass DM) based on the ionization \cite{Aprile:2019xxb}, and of Migdal \cite{Aprile:2019jmx} effects, SIDM \cite{Randall:2007ph,Walker:2011zu,BoylanKolchin:2011de,BoylanKolchin:2011dk,Elbert:2014bma}, SN1987A \cite{Sung:2019xie} and beam dump experiments \cite{Riordan:1987aw,Bross:1989mp,Abdullah:2018ykz}.
+The parameter curve rendering DM annihilation cross section at the thermal relic value \cite{Steigman:2012nb} in the early Universe is plotted in green on each figure for comparison.\footnote{Since we have taken DM as Dirac fermions in the symmetric scenario~\cite{Lin:2011gj}, the thermal relic cross section is therefore two times larger than that in the Majorana DM case.
+Note that the thermal relic $\langle\sigma v\rangle$ is in general $m_\chi$ dependent and slightly deviates from the canonical value $6\times 10^{26}\,{\rm cm^3\,s^{-1}}$ \cite{Steigman:2012nb}.
+We have incorporated this for determining the green curve on each figure. } We adopted the method given in Ref.~\cite{Cirelli:2016rnw} for computing the Sommerfeld enhancement factor.
 The DM relative velocity in the early Universe is taken to be $c/3$.
 See Appendix \ref{sec:DM_ann} for details.
 Here we present the thermal relic cross section as a reference point and refer the readers to Refs.~\cite{ArkaniHamed:2008qn,Cassel:2009wt,Lin:2011gj} for detailed discussions.
 In addition, although the captured DMs can have relatively large Sommerfeld enhancement due to low velocities,\footnote{Assuming DMs are thermalized with the NS core where $T_\chi = T_b$.
-Thus the mean velocity is about $\sqrt{T_\chi/m_\chi}$.} the enhanced $\sigma v$ only shortens the equilibrium timescale $\tau_{\rm eq}$.
+Thus the mean velocity is about $\sqrt{T_\chi/m_\chi}$.} the enhanced $\langle \sigma v\rangle$ only shortens the equilibrium timescale $\tau_{\rm eq}$.
 When $t\gg \tau_{\rm eq}$, the total annihilation rate only depends on the capture rate with $\Gamma_A=C_c$.
-NS is generally insensitive to the Sommerfeld enhancement as long as DMs are in equilibrium.
+The NS is generally insensitive to the Sommerfeld enhancement as long as the DM is in equilibrium.